 While the average range for reasonable common law notice is between 3 to 6 weeks per year of service, this does not mean that all terminated employees will fall within this spectrum.
 In particular, short term employees can be awarded elongated notice periods due to the difficulty which inevitably results from attempting to gain re-employment after a short stint at their previous position.
 In Khan v.
 Fibre Glass-Evercoat Co.
 O.J.
 No. 1877, for example, a Sales Manager of 1 year was terminated on alleged performance issues and received 12 months’ notice.

 Advice for Employers

-Don’t make the mistakes cited above- if you have concerns regarding an employee whom has had issues within the workplace and are unsure as to their entitlements upon termination; contact Monkhouse Law today for a free consultation.
+Don’t make the mistakes cited above- if you have concerns regarding an employee who has had issues in the workplace and are unsure as to their entitlements upon termination; contact Monkhouse Law today for a free consultation.